- Create a client for the website so that it can resolve flags.

 You first need to install the necessary dependencies.Initialize Confidence

-You can access the flag and its values.user_id and the plan this user is on,
+You can access the flag and its values using dot notation for nested properties.user_id and the plan this user is on,

 in this case premium.